Naman1997/cluster-management/README.md

 - Make sure you have yay installed in your VMs
 - Create vars.json by running: `cp vars.json.example vars.json` and update `vars.json` file

-## Prerequisites for running playbook nfs-setup
+## Prerequisites for running playbook storage-setup
 - Make sure you're able to SSH into all your VMs
 - You have exactly one VM inside the nfs group in your inventory
 - Name of your NFS VM is 'nfs-server' in your inventory